Gallargues-le-Montueux: Geography

 Gallargues-le-Montueux is situated near the river Vidourle, 6 km northeast of Lunel and 20 km southwest of Nîmes.
 Gallargues station has rail connections to Nîmes, Avignon and Montpellier.

 Climate

 The climate is hot-summer Mediterranean (Köppen: Csa).
 On 28 June 2019, during the June 2019 European heat wave, a temperature of 45.9 C was recorded in Gallargues-le-Montueux.
 It was initially reported as the highest temperature in French meteorological history, but a subsequent review of measurements by Météo-France determined that the temperature reached 46.0 C in nearby Verargues.

 Population

 Education

-There is a public preschool/nursery (ecole maternelle) as well as the public Ecole Elementaire la Maurelle.
+There is a public preschool/nursery (école maternelle) as well as the public École Élémentaire la Maurelle.

 The collège (junior high school) serving the community is Collège de Gallargues-le-Montueux.
 In addition to Gallargues-le-Montueux, it also serves Aigues-Vives and Aimargues.
 It opened in September 2014.
 As of 2017 it has about 600 students.